Reflecting Upon Irreducible Mind

 he's right about the spiritualist doctrines of the mind-body connection.

-But note that, if such view is sound, it doesn't refute the idea
+But note that, if such view is sound, it doesn't refute the

-the equation: the spirit.
+filter to the equation: the spirit.

-And given we're discussing if the brain is a filter or not, I think
+And given we're discussing if the brain is a filter or not,

-An interesting point to highlight is that,
+An interesting point to highlight is

-gods) is something that runs in parallel to the issue of consciousness.
+and of gods) is something that runs in parallel to the issue of consciousness.

 It may be that spirits do exist and, nevertheless, do not possess consciousness.